RIALI-MOUAD/Sentiment-Analysis-Adv/README.md

 As result, 2 files will be added to models directory, the first has ".json" extension, it refers to the model architecture, the second ends by ".h5" it contains the saved weights after the training process.

 ### Dashboard Management :
-Basically, the dashboard created is a flask application, the choice between **Dashboard-48** & **Dashboard-224** depends on the model training strategy, the fisrt  requires model generated based 48x48 grayscale images [Fer2013](),While the other is perfectly coherent with models trained using 224x224 colored images [AffectNet]().
-And keep in mind that there is some critical differences between the 2 dashboards ***So pay attention to the model choice***.
+Basically the created dashboard is a flask application, the choice between ** Dashboard-48 ** & ** Dashboard-224 ** depends on the model training strategy, the former requires a model generated based on '48x48 grayscale images [Fer2013] (), while the other is perfectly consistent with models trained using 224x224 colored images [AffectNet] ().
+And keep in mind that there are critical differences between the 2 dashboards *** So pay attention to the choice of model ***.

 The first thing you do is to set a virtual python environnement based on the **requirements.txt** existing in the main directory along side with other sub directories.
 After activating the env, we run the following command :
 ```